Real Witches Tell Us How They're Celebrating Halloween

 They meet up with their coven & cast election magick

-Usually Sarah Potter, a tarot reader, professional witch, and color magic practitioner based in New York City, meets with her coven in person on Samhain.
-But this year, they're using Zoom to perform their secretive rituals. ""Our coven does different rituals," she says.
+Usually Sarah Potter, a tarot reader, professional witch, and colour magic practitioner based in New York City, meets with her coven in person on Samhain.
+But this year, they're using Zoom to perform their secretive rituals.
+"Our coven does different rituals," she says.
 "We do magickal work together for the greater good of humanity."

 That work feels especially important right now, ahead of the election, Potter says.
 "I'm very focused on using my magick to ensure that votes are being counted, voting is easier, and the voices that need to be heard are uplifted."
 She'll also be working on "clearing any obstacles preventing votes from being counted, or anything that would stand in the way of getting Trump out of office."
 Sounds like a good way to spend the holiday to me.